Get Help Today. (800) 516-4357

 Since few long-range kratom studies have been performed, experts just aren’t sure why the drug is so dangerous to so many people.
 The exact mechanism by which the drug impacts the body hasn’t yet been uncovered.

 In 2017, the FDA warned consumers that there were no approved therapeutic uses for kratom.
-And the organization said kratom appeared to cause the same problems associated with opioids, including abuse, addiction, and death.
+The organization said kratom appeared to cause the same problems associated with opioids, including abuse, addiction, and death.

 Adverse Side Effects of Kratom